"A palestinian-american clown hamlet for the 21st century."

 - Allen Kuharski

-Raya Tuffaha (she/her) is a Palestinian-American actor and writer living on occupied Duwamish and Salish land in the greater Seattle area.
+Raya Tuffaha is a Palestinian artist living on occupied Duwamish and Salish land in the greater Seattle area.
 She is growing into her stage name, Bella Bateekh.
-Currently pursuing a theatre major with a focus in solo performance at Swarthmore College, her training encompasses both classical and contemporary styles of acting and music.
-This fall she will be at the British American Drama Academy in London.
+Currently pursuing a theatre major (emphasis on fight direction and solo performance) at Swarthmore College, her training encompasses both classical and contemporary music & acting.
+She spent last fall at the British American Drama Academy.

-"In Arabic, 'bala bateekh' (lit. without watermelon) roughly translates to 'I don't wanna hear none of that.'
-In addition to the confidence boost, I chose to include watermelon in my stage name as an homage to Palestinian resistance.
+"In Arabic, 'bala bateekh' بلا بطيخ (lit. without watermelon) roughly translates to 'I don't wanna hear it.'
+I chose to include watermelon in my stage name as an homage to Palestinian resistance.
 For a period of time during the 1980s, Palestinians were banned from using their flag's colors (red, green, white, and black) in their artwork, so they began carrying around slices of watermelon in protest.
+Eventually the watermelon was banned, too.
 Now, when I get onstage, I remember how powerful Palestinian art has always been."